-Setting up the X7 for their first scan, they used Trimble Perspective field software to tie into three existing control points to correctly position the point cloud.
+Setting up the X7 for their first scan, they used Trimble Perspective field software to tie into three existing control points to position the point cloud correctly.
 They then scanned their way from the field to the upper seating rows to collect every visible feature of the

 structure.
-Each time they moved to a new position, the X7 automatically levelled and calibrated itself and the Perspective software automatically registered each scan, allowing the team to review each one in 3D before moving on.
+Each time they moved to a new position, the X7 automatically levelled and calibrated itself.
+The Perspective software automatically registered each scan, allowing the team to review each in 3D before moving on.

-The team completed 44 set-ups in total, including 5 from a narrow platform just below the roof; in 5 hours they captured 753 individual roof beams and 80 million 3D points.
+The team completed 44 set-ups in total, including five from a narrow platform just below the roof; in 5 hours, they captured 753 individual roof beams and 80 million 3D points.

 “Two of the biggest benefits of the X7 are its self-levelling and automatic scan registration,” said Nicieza. “